imbo/imbo/docs/usage/image-transformations.rst

 Draw points of interest - ``t[]=drawPois``
 ------------------------------------------

 This transformation will draw an outline around all the POIs (points of interest) stored in the metadata for the image.
+The format of the metadata is documented under the :ref:`smartSize <smartsize-transformation>` transformation.

 **Parameters:**